 1) With the USB cable unplugged, open up Notepad (on Windows) or TextEdit (on Mac).

-2) Next, hold down button #1 (the top button) while plugging the USB cable in.
+2) Next, hold down the CTRL button (One of three white buttons located on the Control Panel) while plugging the USB cable in.

 A message should appear on your computer screen (See photo above).